Display Usernames Correctly Using Jira Data Center Automation

 {{#issue.customfield_10000}} [~accountid:{{issue.customfield_10000.accountId}}] {{^last}}, {{/}}{{/}}

-This is what the mentions look like in the comments:
+This results in what the mentions look like in the comments:

 [~JIRAUSER22006] , [~JIRAUSER32410] , [~JIRAUSER30323] , [~JIRAUSER24701] , userE , userF , [~JIRAUSER30236] , userH